Xcraft-Inc/shellcraft.js/README.md

      *   in the shell (or the CLI).
 Otherwise you must call the callback without
      *   arguments.
      *   The Inquirer answers are retrieved with the second argument.
+     *   NOTE: for options, the callback has no effect.
      *
      * args
      *   Are the arguments provided with the command.
+     *   NOTE: for options, this array can not have more than one element.
      */
   }
 }]